AmitKumarDas/Decisions/blogs/code_that_lasts_idiomatic_maya.md

 // is essential to utilize the power of functional
 // programming.
 This type is typically used along
 // with Predicate(s), Filter(s), Transformer(s),
-// Comparator(s), etc to build high level logic. type EntityList []*entity
+// Comparator(s), etc necessary to build higher
+// level logic.
+type EntityList []*entity

-// Predicate abstracts conditional logic w.r.t an entity type Predicate func(* entity) bool
+// Predicate abstracts conditional logic w.r.t an entity
+//
+// NOTE:
+// Predicate is a functional approach versus traditional
+// approach to mix conditions such as *if-else* within
+// blocks of business logic
+//
+// NOTE:
+// Predicate approach enables clear separation of
+// conditionals from imperatives i.e. actions that
+// form the business logic
+type Predicate func(* entity) bool

 // PredicateList is a typed representation of list of